The Department Honors program in Arts and Sciences is administered by the Charles Center for the Committee on Honors and Interdisciplinary Studies.

 In addition, the Honors thesis advisor must submit an online form reporting the level of Honors.
 Advisors will receive email instructions on how to do so prior to the deadlines.

-Please note: The Charles Center requires only a copy of the signed cover sheet, not the original.
+Please note: The Charles Center requires only a digital copy of the signed cover sheet uploaded through the Tribe Form, not a hard copy.
 Honors students should take at least one cover sheet to the defense in order to collect the signatures of the committee members.

 H. Submission of the Thesis to Archives